 A. Introduction and background

-145. Nitrogen (N) can take various forms (see figure IV.1 below), including atmospheric di-nitrogen (N2) and a wide range of reactive nitrogen (Nr) compounds, including all forms of nitrogen that are biologically, photochemically and radiatively active.
-Compounds of nitrogen that are reactive include ammonia (NH3) and ammonium (NH4+), nitrous oxide (N2O), nitrogen oxides (NOx), nitrite (NO2–), nitrate (NO3–), nitric acid (HNO3) and a wide range of organic nitrogen compounds (R-NH2).
+145. Nitrogen (N) can take various forms (see figure IV.1 below), including atmospheric dinitrogen (N2) and a wide range of reactive nitrogen (Nr) compounds, including all forms of nitrogen that are biologically, photochemically and radiatively active.
+Compounds of nitrogen that are reactive include ammonia (NH3) and ammonium (NH4+), nitrous oxide (N2O), nitrogen oxides (NOx), nitrite (NO2⁻), nitrate (NO3⁻), nitric acid (HNO3) and a wide range of organic nitrogen compounds (R-NH2).
 Reactive forms of nitrogen are capable of cascading through the environment and causing an impact through smog, acid rain, biodiversity loss, etc., as well as affecting climate (Butterbach-Bahl and others, 2011b).
 The design of abatement/mitigation measures requires a sound knowledge of the processes that influence formation and emission of all Nr compounds and N2 into the environment, where nitrogen is lost to a wide range of atmospheric and aquatic pathways.

 Figure IV.1: Major forms of nitrogen occurring in the environment